nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/01 - IDE and Getting Started.md

 We won't use this a lot as we don't actually have assets to manage.
 However, it will sometimes show the memory allocation of named entities like missiles and balls that we'll be able to adjust manually.
 Over time, we might end up coming back to this depending on if I can figure out how to force assets to end up there.
 # <a id="modes"></a>Modes
 For the most part, we're going to have to be able to move from literal to memory addresses to hexadecimal to binary all the time.
+We'll also sometimes work with machine code, especially when we're debugging.

+As a result, we need to get intimately aware of how all of that functions within our particular game.
+There are 3 distinct modes:
 ![Pasted image 20241226151322.png](/images/modes.png)
 We can also use literal hexadecimal as well.
 For example, what is: `LDA #$80`?